albertstarfield/project-zephyrine/README.md

 <hr>

 > **Important Note:**
-> Caution: A fundamental paradigmatic transition is underway in the evolution of this software.
+> A fundamental paradigmatic transition is underway in the evolution of this software.
 Acknowledging the eminent positions of LMStudio and OLlama GUI, which have garnered substantial attention and support at opportune junctures, contrasts starkly with my current solitary endeavor.
 Engaging in direct competition with them would inevitably lead to failure and obsolescence.
 Therefore, rather than embarking on a futile endeavor, this program is undergoing a metamorphosis towards a plug-and-play, readily deployable framework akin to Copilot, albeit mostly offline, with a concentrated focus on delineated entity that have MoE (Mix of Experts), thus eschewing the conventional model-based interface.

 ## 📃 Features & to-do

 - [x] Operates locally on your computer, requiring an internet connection solely for web access.
-- [x] Accommodates multiple model modes, including llama-2, llama-2-GGUF, llama, and falcon Backend model Mode.
 - [x] Can function exclusively on CPU architectures, such as x86_64 and arm64/aarch64.
-- [x] Provides compatibility with Windows (untested), MacOS (untested on x86_64), and Linux operating systems.
+- [x] Provides compatibility with Windows* (untested), MacOS (untested on x86_64), and Linux operating systems.
-- [x] Offers context memory capabilities.
 - [x] Features partial GPU/MPS/FPGA (opencl)/Tensor acceleration using cuBLAS, openBLAS, clBLAST, Vulkan, and Metal.
-- [x] Integrates with DuckDuckGo for web access.
+- [x] Web access.
-- [x] Facilitates access to local literature documents and resources through local files integration, excluding formatted documents.
-- [x] Includes a Granular Toggles Mode within the settings section.
-- [x] Implements Markdown Formatted Response support.
-- [x] Introduces Chat history functionality.
+- [x] Chat history functionality.

-- [X] Features an disk access model mode : Apple's research into Low Memory Localized Running Models
-- [ ] Implement Typing-like experience Response Support.
-- [ ] Addresses issues with Native Windows Support.
-- [ ] Incorporating the Convolutional Transformer (CvT) within the software framework to serve as the conduit for capturing contextual information from the screen.
-- [ ] Integrating an Environment/Computer Interaction Pipeline, facilitating the execution of AI-generated commands.
-- [ ] Enabling an autonomous cognitive loop in a mode reminiscent of AutoGPT.
-- [ ] Adding Docker Support
+Just a heads up, some details aren't listed here or in the `readme.md` file.
+Instead, they've been moved to the `TodoFeatureFullList.md` document or you can check them out [here](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/ToDoFeatureFullList.md).

 ## 🎞 Demonstration Screenshot